blueginah/DrivingHelper/README.md

 1. All Features
 2. Selected Features

-At first, we used data with all features.
+Firstly, we used data with all features.
 As we are not expert in cars, we are no sure which feature plays a key role in classifying the level of drivers.
 So, we used whole bunch of data at once.

 Secondly, we used data with selected features.
 Features, which the program provide with, includes lots of features that is from speicial sensors which professional drivers use.
 So we used selected feature.
 They are composed of features that can easily get from general sensors which normal drivers can access.
 Such as, GPS, Accelerometer, Ground speed etc.